 Prevent Dental Suite is comprised of dedicated dental professionals who provide gentle and patient-oriented care to offer the best-quality dental service from the moment patients enter into our office.
-Dr. Shilpa Gupta is the resident dentist at our Kallangur clinic, and combines many years’ experience with personable service.
+Dr. Shilpa Gupta is the resident dentist at our Kallangur dental practice, and combines many years’ experience with personable service.

 Parking is easy and it’s free.
 Parking is located at the rear of the building – access via Storey Road.

 Bulk Bill for children who are eligible for MEDICARE CHILD DENTAL BENEFIT SCHEDULE

 Up to $1000 worth of dental treatments over two years

 Call us on (07) 3886 2428 or visit us at 9/1376 Anzac Ave in Kallangur.